mpkerry/bootstrap_wksp/06_accordion/00_README.txt

-Accordions (Collapsible)
+-Accordions (Collapsible)

 Accordions are an effective way to conceal/reveal information to the mobile user, thereby conserving screen real estate.

 Bootstrap accordions can be set up with nothing but CSS tags to trigger the relevant javascript; events can be intercepted, defaults prevented, and your own custom code inserted by adding some javascript

-References
+-References
 http://getbootstrap.com/javascript/#collapse
 http://getbootstrap.com/javascript/#collapse-example
 http://getbootstrap.com/javascript/#collapse-example-accordion

+-RESOURCES:

+see 00_resources/cdn_js.txt and 00_resources/cdn_js.txt for quick copy/paste of js and css resources